Singleton Classes in PHP

 In this PhpRiot Snippet I will show you how to create and use singleton classes.
 A singleton class is a class that can instantiated once only.
 While it may not come up frequently, it can be a useful technique when it simply doesn't make sense to have than one instance of a class.To achieve this we cannot instantiate it directly using the

-keyword.
+new keyword.
 Instead, we must use a static class method to access the create and access the instance.

 The key steps in creating singleton classes are as follows: